umeboshi2/tbirds/README.md

 ## Applets and Child apps

-A disctintion is made between these similar terms.
+A distinction is made between these similar terms.
 The world is still young and the word "applet" is not very clearly [defined](https://en.wikipedia.org/wiki/Applet).
 In tbirds, a child app correspons to a